Cyclenerd/google-cloud-pricing-cost-calculator/README.md

 	- [x] RHEL for SAP (1y and 3y committed use discounts (CUD) are also supported)
 	- [x] Windows Server
 - [x] Custom machine types are supported (have to be created manually)
-- [ ] Spot and sole-tenant VMs are not supported
+- [ ] Sole-tenant VMs are not supported
 </details>

 <details>